xcapaldi/spicemacs/README.md

-# spicemacs
+# 🌶🌶🌶 Spicemacs 🌶🌶🌶

-Template for building a vanilla emacs configuration in a clear and modular manner.
+Template for building a spicy configuration from  vanilla emacs in a clear and modular manner.
+You have full control over how spicy you want your configuration to be.
+It's easy to increase the heat ;)